 From the horrific images of armies crumbling under endless tides of graying, mindless ghouls to the insane tale of the French military's battle against the zombies in the Paris Catacombs, World War Z has no shortage of chilling apocalyptic imagery.
 And that's not even getting into the hair-raising, often tragic tales the various survivor interviews weave.
 And the bomb that tears your lungs out through your mouth.
 Which actually exists.
-And which doesn't do anything against the zombies.
+Too bad zombies don't need lungs.

 This fanfic does a good job of giving you the idea of what happens to the North Koreans.
 The poor man left in the bunker....

 It might not be too bad.
 24 million NKoreans zombies at most, minus all the ones no longer viable, plus the fact that we know what to do now...
 There'd be a bit of initial devastation in the neighboring countries, but it's certainly containable.
 Probably best to start walling the place up now, though.

 Even if the North Koreans aren't infected, it'd be pretty nightmarish.
 At least living on the surface they have some hope of escaping across a border or growing some food for themselves; imagine how much worse it'd be underground, where the dictator controls all the food, water and air.
 Especially if the stockpiles start running low before the ones in charge are ready to leave...

 The fanfic linked above nods to this, when the person being interviewed muses about the possibility of even some North Koreans remaining alive in their tunnel complexes.
 He begins to muse about what they must be doing for food after having been underground for over a decade... before deciding that he'd rather not think about it.